The Taming of the Shrew (1967 film)

-This was one of three Shakespearen film adaptations directed by Zeffirelli, followed by Romeo and Juliet in 1968, and Hamlet in 1990.
+This was one of three Shakespeare film adaptations directed by Zeffirelli, followed by Romeo and Juliet in 1968, and Hamlet in 1990.

 Plot

 Baptista Minola is attempting to marry off his two daughters; however, he will marry off his youngest, Bianca only if someone will marry his eldest, Katherina.
-Katherina is an ill-tempered shrewish woman but a lusty young nobleman, Petruchio, takes on the challenge of taming and marrying her.
+Katherina is an ill-tempered and shrewish woman, but a lusty young nobleman, Petruchio, takes on the challenge of taming and marrying her.
 A subplot involves the wooing of Bianca by several suitors including handsome Lucentio, foppish Hortensio, and elderly Gremio.

 Cast

 Production

 The film was originally intended to be a vehicle for Sophia Loren and Marcello Mastroianni.
 Taylor and Burton put over a million dollars into the production and, instead of a salary, took a percentage of profits.
-It was shot entirely at Dino De Laurentiis’ studios in Rome.
+It was shot entirely at Dino De Laurentiis' studios in Rome.

 Unlike her husband, Taylor had never performed Shakespeare before, and she was said to be very nervous prior to the beginning of the shoot.
-As she found her way into the role, and became more confident, she asked Franco Zeffirelli if she could shoot everything from the first day of shooting again, as she didn't think her performance was up to scratch.
+As she found her way into the role, and became more confident, she asked Franco Zeffirelli if she could shoot everything from the first day of shooting again, as she did not think her performance was up to scratch.
 Zefferilli assured her it was, but she was persistent, and on the last day of principal photography, the entire first day was shot again.

+Rostislav Doboujinsky was Head of the film's Specialist Design Department.

 Release

 The film's premiere was the Royal Film Performance at the Odeon Leicester Square in London on February 27, 1967, attended by Princess Margaret, Countess of Snowdon.
+It opened the following day at the Columbia and Royalty cinemas in London.
 It had its US premiere at the Coronet Theatre in New York City on March 8, 1967, starting its regular run the following day.